Reading CSV File in PHP | PHP Tutorial For Beginners

 <body>

-<h3>Upload File</h3>
+<h3>Upload CSV File</h3>

-<?php echo $error; ?>
+<?php if (!empty($error)) echo "<p style='color:red'>$error</p>"; ?>

-<form action="" method="post" enctype="multipart/form-data" name="form1">
+<form action="" method="post" enctype="multipart/form-data">

 <p>

-<input name="userfile" type="file" id="userfile" size="45">
+<input type="file" name="userfile" id="userfile" size="45">

 </p>